Shobha Broota: Artistic career and exhibitions

 Shobha Broota started her artistic career by drawing portraits and figurative works, moved to wood etchings in In the 1970s-80s, and later to minimalistic abstract oil & acrylic paintings.
 She has incorporated hand-woven fabric and threads into her abstract works to form patterns.

 Shobha Broota done her first solo exhibition in Delhi in 1965.
 Her 2021 exhibition Sutra at Bikaner House was a major showcase of her significant works created over four decades.
 An exhibition in Delhi Art Gallery in 2025, titled Painting Infinity displayed nearly 100 works of her including portraits, abstracts, etchings, woven canvases and ink impressions.

-In addition to more than 21 solo exhibitions in various venues across India, Shobha Broota has also done solo exhibitions at SCHOO Gallery in Amsterdam, Rebecca Hossack Gallery in London, Edith Cowen University, Perth, Australia and Aicon Gallery, Palo Alto, California, USA.
+In addition to more than 21 solo exhibitions in various venues across India, Shobha Broota has also done solo exhibitions at SCHOO Gallery in Amsterdam, Rebecca Hossack Gallery in London, Edith Cowan University, Perth, Australia and Aicon Gallery, Palo Alto, California, USA.
 She was also been invited by the Guyanese government to paint the portrait of the former president Cheddi Jagan.